Wellbeing

 Misunderstandings inevitably occur between children and PHSE lessons allow teachers flexibility to discuss issues that might arise.

 Physical health as well as mental wellbeing is certainly a high priority at St Joseph’s In The Park.
 The school is set in beautiful countryside and the children benefit from the parkland setting and Forest School.
 The teachers make the most of teaching outdoors wherever possible and incorporate mindfulness sessions in lessons when appropriate.
 In the summer the classes all make use of the outdoor swimming pool and get out in the fresh air whenever they can.
 The Headmaster places great emphasis on the importance of sports and physical fitness so all children take part in football, hockey, cricket, crossfit, swimming and the girls enjoy netball and dance.
-The whole school enjoys the occasional Wake Up and Shake Up morning fitness sessions or a run around the field.

 Helping Pupils to Stay Positive in the Pandemic